zpainter/iassist/content/about/regional-report-2008-2009-canada.md

 recognition of the pressing need to deal with Canadian data management issues.
-Together, they will focus on the necessary actions, next steps and leadership roles that researchers and institutions can take to ensure Canada\'s research data is accessible and usable for current and future generations of researchers."*
+Together, they will focus on the necessary actions, next steps and leadership roles that researchers and institutions can take to ensure Canada's research data is accessible and usable for current and future generations of researchers."*

 One of the outcomes from December 2008, is a report called [Stewardship